 Highgate School was opened in 1978 to serve a growing community.
 To better serve continued growth, 2017 saw the building of a new teaching block with four additional classrooms and two withdrawal rooms.
 2018 saw the creation of an outdoor adventure area (chosen by School Council) and new Forest School Woodland Area.
-2019 saw the refurbishment of the main school building and an extension to the outdoor play area for our youngest children.
-Exciting changes for 2020/21 include the reconfiguration and refurbishment of the Early Years building and additional grounds to include an all weather running track and additional large-scale climbing equipment.
-Highgate is a non-denominational Community School but retains good community links with St. Mary's Church in the village.
+In 2020 Early Years building was completely refurbished and additions to the grounds included an all weather running track and large-scale climbing equipment.
+2021 saw the exciting completion of a programme to update the main building to include a purpose built teaching kitchen and a brand new library prior to joining the wider network of schools within the Bradgate Education Partnership.
+Highgate continues to retain good community links with St. Mary's Church in the village.

-The school has already seen some improvements in recent years and now comprises:
+The school has already seen many improvements in recent years and now comprises:

-- Four classrooms and a library in the main building and four additional classrooms - Purpose built Foundation Stage Unit - Fully equipped catering kitchen providing excellent school dinners - A multi-use hall and music studio - A mobile classroom unit that houses our before/after school clubs and Nurture Room - Office spaces for the head and office team, medical room and staff room - Outdoor classroom
+- Four classrooms and a library in the main building and four additional classrooms - Purpose built Foundation Stage Unit - Fully equipped catering kitchen providing excellent school dinners - A multi-use hall - A mobile classroom unit that houses our before/after school clubs and Nurture Hub - Office spaces for the head and office team, medical room and staff room - Outdoor classroom

-The school site also includes two tarmacadam playgrounds, a separate outdoor area for Early Years and dedicated sports field.
+The school site also includes two tarmacadam playgrounds, a separate outdoor area for Early Years and dedicated sports field with all-weather running track.